GhostZragon/GhostZragon/README.md

 ### 🎮 Fresher Unity Developer | 2D & 3D Game Enthusiast

 I'm an aspiring **Unity Developer** with a passion for creating **2D and 3D games**.
 As a fresher, I'm actively learning and implementing **multiplayer functionalities** using **Photon Fusion 2** and **Firebase** to enhance online gaming experiences.
+- 📍 Currently based in Ho Chi Minh City, Vietnam.
+- 💡 Working on pet projects to improve my skills and build exciting games.

 ## 🔥 Skills & Learning Areas